tomaskrupka/Gripper/docs/features.md

 Gripper aims to work reliably with out-of-the-box [Stable](https://chromereleases.googleblog.com/) Chrome on Windows/Windows Server, including robust handling of automatic Chrome updates that take place about once a month.

 The built-in CDP wrapper targets a version of the protocol, not the browser.
-This makes any breaking impact of automatic Chrome update on a running Gripper very unlikely
+This makes any breaking impact of an automatic Chrome update on a running Gripper very unlikely.

 The only time a Chrome update breaks a running Gripper deployment is when the new version's CDP API introduces breaking changes to a signature that the application *actively uses*.